stangri/openwrt-simple-adblock/README.md

 - From version 2.0 onward (yes, I'm very generous with version numbers) retains the downloaded/sorted adblocking list on service stop and reuses it on service start (use reload if you want to force re-download of the list)
 - From version 3.0 onward also elegantly blocks ads served over https

-# Discussion / Support
+# Documentation / Discussion
+There's no documentation and it's intentional -- you should use this script if you're comfortable reviewing its code.
+Otherwise, please use [official OpenWrt adblock and luci-app-adblock packages](https://github.com/openwrt/packages/tree/master/net/adblock/files).
-Please head to OpenWrt forum for discussion/support: https://forum.openwrt.org/viewtopic.php?pid=307950
+Please head to OpenWrt forum for discussion of this script: https://forum.openwrt.org/viewtopic.php?pid=307950

 # How to install
 Telnet/ssh to your OpenWrt/LEDE router and run the following command: